-Academic Algebra II Grade 10
+Academic Algebra II

-Prerequisites: A 70-89% average in Algebra I; a 90% average in Algebra IB; a 90% average in Applied Geometry during 11th grade; successful completion of Applied Geometry during 10th grade
+Recommendation: A 70-89% average in Algebra I; a 90% average in Algebra IB; a 90% average in Applied Geometry

 After a brief review of basic mathematical skills and Algebra 1 concepts, the student is introduced to many new concepts such as linear equations and inequalities, systems of equations and inequalities, the complex number system, and rational exponents.
 The course also puts a lot of emphasis on quadratic polynomials and quadratic equations.
 The student will learn how to factor this type of equation and they will be responsible for graphing the equation and describing its characteristics.